 - Travel Time

 Future Changes to ELD Exceptions and Exemptions

 An important note is that the FMCSA is continuing to sculpt these regulations.
-As companies and drivers continue to communicate challenges they experience, certain rules may be added, edited, or removed.
-Some proposed changes, not yet approved or enforced, include adverse driving conditions, as well as short-haul, sleeper berth, and break-related exceptions.
+As companies and drivers communicate challenges they experience, and as enforcement is practiced, certain rules may be added, edited, or removed.
+As of 2020, some proposed changes (not-yet-approved), may include adverse driving conditions, as well as short-haul, sleeper berth, and brake-related exceptions.

 The Pedigree Technologies team keeps close tabs on all new rulings and, when necessary, we jump into action to update our OneView solutions to keep our customers compliant.